marcosxaxa/challenge-2/README.md

 [To install the AWS CLI version 2, see Installing, updating, and uninstalling the AWS CLI version 2](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-quickstart.html)

-After following the instructions on the above procedure, the profile configured should have the _same name_ in the **main.tf** file **profile** parameter.
+After following the instructions on the above procedure, the profile configured should have the _same name_ in the **profile** parameter in the **main.tf** file.
 Change it as needed.

 ### Shared Credentials File